Missions¶

 }

 Missions must be integrated into Task Manager so the state machine is aware of them.
-The frontend will be notified by Task Manager simply because the mission config file is present, as Task Manager searches that folder.
+The frontend will be notified by Task Manager as long as the above-defined mission config file is present, as Task Manager searches that folder.
+However, even if sent by the frontend, TM won't do anything with this mission unless you do the following.